 Cross-referencing any of it to the files was pointless; little data in her notes anchored them to the files.
 These legal-pad notes were mostly useless.
 No dates.
 No times.
 Pages and pages and pages of nothing.

 I continued leafing through them all, moving backward in time.
-And then I noticed something that maybe shouldn’t have been such a surprise.
+Then I noticed something that maybe shouldn’t have been such a surprise.
 At about 18 months from the top of the pile, the notes became slightly more detailed.
 Slightly more useful.
 More dates.
 More times.
 More information.
 This is right around when she was still taking stimulant medication.

-At nearly three years back, not only were the notes excellent but they also included stacks of used checklists.
+By 36 months back, not only were the notes excellent but they also included stacks of used checklists.
 It was a checklist form that I had created for her, to help her structure her day once I was gone.
 She had used them for quite a while, checking things off, adding things in the margins, in addition to the pages and pages of handwritten notes.

 By the time I dug to the bottom of the pile, I realize I’d watched someone’s mind fall apart in reverse.